 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Even though I’ve been cooking quinoa for 20 years, it wasn’t until recently that I figured out a better way to do it.
-If you follow the directions on the package (usually calling for a 2:1 ratio of water to quinoa), the results won’t be ideal.
+Even though I’ve been cooking quinoa for 20 years, I didn’t figure out a better way to cook it until recently.
+If you follow the directions on the package (which usually call for a 2:1 ratio of water to quinoa), the results won’t be ideal.
+Frustrating, I know.

-The biggest issue with the package directions is that quinoa usually starts to stick to the bottom of the pan if it’s kept on the heat for a full 15 minutes.
+The biggest issue with the package directions is that quinoa tends to stick to the bottom of the pan if it’s left on the heat for a full 15 minutes.

 No one enjoys scraping a layer of quinoa off a pan in the sink, so I figured out a better way.
-It’s adapted from my Instant Pot method, which creates perfect quinoa every time— and now you can make it on the stovetop, too!
+It’s adapted from a method I use with the Instant Pot, which creates perfect quinoa every time— and now you can make it on the stovetop, too!

 ⭐⭐⭐⭐⭐ Featured Review